Anthony T. Kronman

 Anthony Townsend Kronman (born May 12, 1945) is an American legal scholar who serves as a Sterling Professor at Yale Law School specializing in contracts, bankruptcy, jurisprudence, social theory, and professional responsibility.
 He was the 14th dean of Yale Law School from 1994 to 2004.

 Early life and education

 Kronman was raised in Los Angeles, California, the son of Harry Kronman, a Hollywood screenwriter, and actress Rosella Towne.
-Kronman received a Bachelor of Arts, magna cum laude, from Williams College in 1968 with membership in Phi Beta Kappa.
-Afterwards, he received a Ph.D. in philosophy from Yale University in 1972, and a Juris Doctor from Yale Law School in 1975.
+Kronman received a Bachelor of Arts, magna cum laude, from Williams College in 1968 and was elected to Phi Beta Kappa.
+He then received a Ph.D. in philosophy from Yale University in 1972, and a Juris Doctor from Yale Law School in 1975.

 He was an editor of the Yale Law Journal while a law student at Yale.

 Career

 He taught at the University of Minnesota Law School from 1975 to 1976, and the University of Chicago Law School from 1976 to 1978, before joining the Yale faculty.
 In addition to the courses that Kronman teaches at Yale Law School, he also teaches undergraduate classes in literature, philosophy, and history and politics as part of the Directed Studies program at Yale.
 Outside of his academic obligations, Kronman is of counsel at the law firm of Boies, Schiller & Flexner.